RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-5.2.md

 ## Control Statement

-Verify that personnel performing maintenance and diagnostic activities on a system processing, storing, or transmitting classified information possess security clearances and formal access approvals for at least the highest classification level and for compartments of information on the system.
+The organization ensures that personnel performing maintenance and diagnostic activities on an information system processing, storing, or transmitting classified information possess security clearances and formal access approvals for at least the highest classification level and for all compartments of information on the system.

-## Control guidance

-Personnel who conduct maintenance on organizational systems may be exposed to classified information during the course of their maintenance activities.
-To mitigate the inherent risk of such exposure, organizations use maintenance personnel that are cleared (i.e., possess security clearances) to the classification level of the information stored on the system.

-## Control assessment-objective
+## Control Objective

-personnel performing maintenance and diagnostic activities on a system processing, storing, or transmitting classified information possess security clearances for at least the highest classification level and for compartments of information on the system;
+Determine if the organization ensures that personnel performing maintenance and diagnostic activities on an information system processing, storing, or transmitting classified information possess:

+- \[MA-5(2)[1]\] security clearances for at least the highest classification level on the system;

+- \[MA-5(2)[2]\] security clearances for all compartments of information on the system;

-personnel performing maintenance and diagnostic activities on a system processing, storing, or transmitting classified information possess formal access approvals for at least the highest classification level and for compartments of information on the system.
+- \[MA-5(2)[3]\] formal access approvals for at least the highest classification level on the system; and

+- \[MA-5(2)[4]\] formal access approvals for all compartments of information on the system.